 Law on Amendments to the Law on Protection of Competition

 The National Assembly of Montenegro adopted the Law on Amendments to the Law on Protection of Competition which entered into force on 8 March 2018.
-The main reasons for adoption of the Law on Amendments to the Law on Protection of Competition is to fulfill one of the main conditions for opening Chapter 8 that relates to the protection of competition.
+The Law on Amendments to the Law on Protection of Competition fulfills one of the main conditions for opening Chapter 8 negotiations related to the protection of competition.
 State aid control and administration were within the shared competence of the State Aid Control Commission and the State Aid Preparation Unit.
 Both institutions are part of the Ministry of the Finance and therefore not fully operationally independent.
-The Law on Amendments to the Law on Protection of Competition allows the transfer of state aid control functions to the Montenegrin Competition Agency, a functionally independent institution, which will undergo an internal reorganization to accommodate the new scope of work.
+The Law on Amendments to the Law on Protection of Competition allows the transfer of state aid control functions to the Montenegrin Competition Agency, a functionally independent institution, which will be internally reorganized to accommodate this new scope of work.

 Law on Foreigners

-The National Assembly of Montenegro adopted the new Law on Foreigners which entered into force on 3 March 2018.
-The law aims to regulate the conditions for entry, exit, movement, stay and work of foreigners in Montenegro in accordance to international standards and in a quality manner compatible with European legislation.
-The Law on Foreigners shall take full effect at the moment of acceding to the European Union.
+The National Assembly of Montenegro has adopted a new Law on Foreigners, which entered into force on 3 March 2018.
+The law aims to regulate conditions for the entry, exit, movement, residence and work of foreigners in Montenegro in accordance with international standards and in a quality manner compatible with European legislation.
+The Law on Foreigners will take full effect upon accession into the European Union.

 Law on Services

-The National Assembly of Montenegro adopted the new Law on Services which entered into force on 8 November of the same year.
+The National Assembly of Montenegro adopted a new Law on Services, which entered into force on 8 November 2017.
 One of the main reasons for the adoption of the Law on Services is harmonization with the Stabilization and Association Agreement between the European Union, its Member States and the Republic of Montenegro and the Internal Market Services Directive 2006/123/EC.

-The Law on Services regulates services where a decision from the authorities is necessary for their performance, such as architectural, engineering, veterinary, educational, craft, agricultural and forestry services, cultural services, tourism, sports and fitness services, construction, property related services, industry such as installation and maintenance of machines, commercial, retail services, services provided by lawyers and others.
-As the service market is very dynamic, the law also provides rules for new services that appear on the market.
+The Law on Services regulates services where a decision from the authorities is necessary for execution, such as architectural, engineering, veterinary, educational, craft, agricultural and forestry services, cultural services, tourism, sports and fitness services, construction, property related services, industry such as installation and maintenance of machines, commercial, retail services, services provided by lawyers and others.
+As the service market is very dynamic, the law also provides rules for new services that will appear on the market in the future.

-The National Assembly of Montenegro adopted the new Law on Financial Leasing, Factoring, Purchase of Receivables, Micro-credit and Credit-Guarantee Operations which entered into force on 11 November 2017 and shall apply after the expiration of a period of six months from the date of entry into force i.e. from 11 May 2018.
-The law aims to regulate financial leasing, factoring, debt recovery, micro-credit and credit and guarantee operations, as well as the establishment, operation and control of the business of companies engaged in these operations.
+The National Assembly of Montenegro adopted the new Law on Financial Leasing, Factoring, Purchase of Receivables, Microcredit and Credit-Guarantee Operations, which entered into force on 11 November 2017 and will apply after the expiration of a 6-month period from 11 May 2018, or the date of entry into force.
+The law aims to regulate financial leasing, factoring, debt recovery, microcredit and credit and guarantee operations, as well as the establishment, operation and control of the business of companies engaged in these operations.

-Companies currently engaged in the business of financial leasing, factoring or purchase of receivables, other than Montenegrin banks whose license already covers these activities, are obliged to file applications to obtain relevant licenses from the Central Bank until 11 December 2018.
+Companies currently engaged in the business of financial leasing, factoring or purchase of receivables, other than Montenegrin banks whose license already covers these activities, are required to file applications to obtain the relevant licenses from the Central Bank by 11 December 2018.